U.S. to demand disclosures as it eases Myanmar sanctions

 But the president added that the unfinished state of reforms left the United States "deeply concerned about the lack of transparency in Burma's investment environment and the military's role in the economy."

-"U.S. companies will be asked to report on their activities in line with international corporate governance standards," Obama added.
+"U.S. companies will be asked to report on their activities in line with international corporate governance standards," Obama added, without elaborating on the reporting rules.

-The rules require U.S. individuals and entities making new investments of more than $500,000 to submit annual reports to the State Department on issues such as human rights, workers' rights and environmental stewardship, the department said.

-Annual payments exceeding $10,000 made to Myanmar government entities including state-owned enterprises must also be reported, while those investing in the Myanma Oil and Gas Enterprise must notify the State Department within 60 days.

 NO REWARDS FOR ABUSERS